 Consent is another lawful basis, but one which requires extensive details of how the data will be used, processed and the like.
 It is a basis which is not recommended for all.

 “The challenge is to manage the matrix of permissions to individuals and clinicians capturing data,” says Cromack, “and give clear statements around that consent or other lawful basis for processing the data.”

 On top of this complexity comes the need for detailed records of processing activity, and the rights and freedoms of the data subject.
 For example, people have the right to object to their data being used in certain ways, such as for profiling and risk stratification.

-“Our platform provides all of those controls that would be required to manage issues such as objection handling,” says Cromack.
-Consentric is also a tool that organisations can use to record lawful bases for processing and manage many of the associated requirements of GDPR, such as legitimate interest assessments.
+“Our platform provides all of those controls that are required to manage issues such as objection handling to these certain activities,” says Cromack.
+Consentric is a tool that organisations can use to record the lawful basis for processing and empower the patient to better control and understand the management of their data including Subject Access Requests.

 Who is the platform for?

-One such customer is a Digital Diabetes Coach, which is a test bed project, funded by Innovate UK and led by the West of England Academic Health Science Network.
+One such customer is Digital Diabetes Coach, which is an NHS IoT test bed project, funded by Innovate UK and led by the West of England Academic Health Science Network.
 This online service provides care and lifestyle information for patients, and the consortium behind it have chosen to use a combination of consent and public interest as the lawful basis for processing data.

-“Where you are using consent, you have to demonstrate where you have got consent from, what information was given when the data was captured, who is receiving the data, and the purpose for use of data.
-You have to capture consent for each process.
-We can demonstrate how and where consent was given, for what, and the information provided at the time through Consentric,” said Cromack.
+“Where you are using consent, you have to demonstrate when and where you got consent from, what information was given when the data was captured, who is receiving the data, and the purpose for use of the data.
+You have to capture consent for each purpose.
+We can demonstrate how and where consent was given, for what purpose, and the information provided at the time through Consentric,” said Cromack.

-This is one small part of Consentric, which integrates with systems across the organisation to give a single point of reference for data protection compliance.
+This is one small part of Consentric, which integrates with systems across one or many organisations to give a single point of reference to support data protection compliance.
 It does this alongside a suite of tools and processes that gives its customers ‘GDPR by design’.
-For example, it will force the organisation to question the lawful basis being used to process the data and the need for privacy impact assessments for applications that will be using special categories of data (what used to be known as sensitive data).
+For example, it will force the organisation to question the lawful basis being used to process the data and the need for privacy impact assessments for processes that will be using special categories of data (sensitive data).

-The company is also looking to provide citizen ‘strongboxes’ that provide a single source of personal data that citizens can control, and which could help defuse a potential data protection time bomb for healthcare under GDPR and handle data portability requests.
+The company is developing citizen ‘strongboxes’ that provide a single source of personal data that citizens can control, and which could help defuse a potential data protection time bomb for healthcare under GDPR and handle data portability requests.

 Cromack explains: “This could be a massive burden to the NHS if people demand access to their medical records.”
 Strongboxes would allow for ‘pre-canned’ SARs to address this.
-“The innovation involved in allowing citizens to access their own data, through a strongbox, could be significant.”
+“There is a significant innovation opportunity in allowing citizens to access their own data through a strongbox.”